Daily Doga © All Rights Reserved - Terms of Use

 Maureen has presented workshops on dog behavior, family systems and pet-assisted therapy

-Member: National Board of Certified Counselors NBCC, Association of Pet Dog Trainers APDT, IAABC, Yoga Alliance, Animals and Society, NH Non-Profits, Hudson Chamber of Commerce
+Member: National Board of Certified Counselors NBCC, Association of Pet Dog Trainers International APDT, IAABC,

 Doga makes sense to me ... many of the Yoga pose’s names are related to Nature: Downward Facing Dog, Upward Facing Dog, Eagle, Tree, Cat / Dog, Mountain, Camel, Frog ...

 Living in a small, cramped, but affordable apartment in Lowell, MA, my parent’s choice of dog for me was small (Chihuahuas or little mutts).
 I had a menagerie of birds, gerbils, turtles and fish.
-Our family knew next to nothing about dog behavior, aside from what one generation passed on to the next, which wasn't brilliant, but the best they could do with the education that was passed down.
+Our family knew next to nothing about dog behavior, aside from what one generation passed on to the next, which wasn't brilliant, but the best they could do with the education (information) that was passed down.

 With insatiable curiosity, I am honored and content when I am in the company of others who have the same intrinsic love of dogs.
 Not a word has to be spoken between beings that include dogs as part of the Universe right along with elephants, dolphins, wolves and every other living being.
 They get it!

 I no longer care what anyone thinks about my passion for dogs.
 Not all of us like the same dessert.
 To me, dogs are delicious.
-Living and learning with dogs is my legacy, something I can give to those who want some.
-I am forever grateful for dogs.
-I will do whatever I can to lessen their burden through raising awareness about education, relationship and well-being.
+Living and learning with dogs is my legacy.
+Sharing our pets to enhance well-being and education (New England Pet Partners, Inc.) is something I can give to those who want some.

 To the dogs ...
 I thank you with all my heart.
 Enjoy the Journey!